Information note on recourse mechanisms for contracting in support of International Development Assistance

 - allow Bidders to make a complaint regarding the conduct of a procurement process or to express their disagreement towards a process, should debriefings and informal discussions not provide sufficient reassurances to address a Bidder’s issues and concerns; and

-- allow Consultants under contract with the Department to raise issues post contract award.
+- allow Contractors under contract with the Department to raise issues post contract award.

 - The Canadian International Trade Tribunal (CITT)